normalfaults/api/INSTALL-WINDOWS.md

 * Adapted RubyInstaller for newer version (https://github.com/oneclick/rubyinstaller)
 * Compile from source

-####Install Ruby, Rails, Bundler, and DevKit
+####Install Ruby, Rails, Bundler, Git and DevKit with RailsInstaller

-Note: Use the 32-bit installer.
-Download and run the appropriate installer for the version of Ruby that Jellyfish needs at http://railsinstaller.org/en
+Navigate to http://railsinstaller.org/en to select and download the latest RailsInstaller for Windows.
+Run the installer.
+Click next.
+Accept all of the licenses and click next.
+Use the default installation path and check the boxes for installing Git and adding Ruby, DevKit and Git to the path.
+Click install.
+When the installation finishes, keep the box checked to have Git and SSH set up for you.
+Click finish to exit.

 ####Update your Rubygems install

 Note: You may run into SSL errors on this step.
+If you are behind a proxy server, attempt to run this with a direct internet connection.
+If this is not the case, attempt the instructions at https://gist.github.com/luislavena/f064211759ee0f806c88.
+This will provide you with an updated CA cert.

 ````
 gem update --system
 ````